department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-02 Personalized Home Screen - evaluative research/personalized home screen - research plan.md

 * As a part of the screening process, we will have Perigean:
   * Confirm that participants are iPhone users.
   * Confirm that participants have download Zoom onto their mobile device (and can use it to screen share) before the research session.
-  * Confirm that participants are willing and have room on their device to install a pre-release build of the VA mobile app on their mobile devices.
+  * Confirm that participants are willing and have room on their device to install two apps—Testflight and a pre-release build of the VA mobile app—on their mobile devices to use during the session (we will help them remove them).
+The Testflight app is 12.6 MB and the VA mobile app is 55 MB
   * Confirm that participants have VA login credentials that they can use to log out of & into the app on their own (a username and password, not biometrics).
+  * Provide users with a link to the Testflight app and confirm that participants have installed Testflight on their mobile device before the research session.

 #### Location
 Remote sessions via Zoom